stefanonicotri/locality-and-derivatives/README.md

 # Mathematical Physics Notes: Locality and Derivative Operators

-A standalone, beautifully formatted, and interactive HTML document exploring the mathematical boundaries between local and nonlocal operators in theoretical physics.
+A standalone interactive HTML document exploring the mathematical boundaries between local and nonlocal operators in theoretical physics.

 ## 📖 Overview